If there is every anything more satisfying than looking at the mountains, it is being on them…

 Sitting around the bonfire that night, I wondered what would happen to such quaint towns across India in the years to come.
 Would it still hold promise or will it also go the Mahableshwar way.

 Noisy, decadent and often dotted with tourists showing off their wads of notes and in search of the pure vegetarian thali.
 A hill town with slot machines and dirty gambling dens masquerading as video game parlours, screaming crowds and traffic jams that make you wonder why you thought of the hills in the first place.
+Perhaps next time you’ll go to Arcade Punks, read about the gambling online options, and enjoy the countryside whilst using your phone for this.

 Industry replaces serenity and all brought in by much gusto by each one of us in one way or the other.
 What will remain of the quiet nights with only the sound of crickets or the occasional fire fly regaling your tired eyes?
 I have no answers unfortunately and believe I am equally responsible for all this, demanding my creature comforts each time I travel.